danielfrrokaj/checkmate/README.md

 ## Features

-- ✅ Create, edit, and delete tasks
+- Create, edit, and delete tasks
-- ⏱️ Built-in Pomodoro timer
+- Built-in timer
-- 🔴 Priority levels and labels
+- Arrange tasks by Priority
+- Insights about focused time

 ## Installation

-TBD
+1. On your chrome or chromium browser go to chrome://extensions/
+2. Click on "Load Uncpacked"
+3. Select the folder "focus_extension"
+3. You're done

 ## Technologies